For whom is the Master’s Degree in Counseling program designed?

 Yes; in addition to the deferred billing for employer reimbursement option, there are other financial aid options available.
 Visit our financial aid page for more details.

-May I transfer course credits into Messiah’s graduate
+May I transfer course credits into Messiah’s graduate program?

 Yes.
 Read our transfer credit policy to learn more.